I had my doubts about travel hacking.

 Let’s dive in…

-Priority # 1 is to find a way to get a decent flight, for as cheap as possible.
+Priority #1 is to find a way to get a decent flight for free (or as cheap as possible).

 Again, in it’s simplest form, travel hacking looks like: